 Advantages of PMI

-- Even though PMIs are designed to protect lenders, they help many borrowers who wouldn't make the 20% down payment become homeowners quicker than it will take them if they were to save for the down payment.
+Even though PMIs are designed to protect lenders, they help many borrowers who wouldn't make the 20% down payment become homeowners quicker than it would take them if they were to save for the down payment.

 If you have a good credit score, you will get a relatively low PMI rate, allowing your mortgage to be more affordable.